 Judge drops suit since Corps reconsidering plastics complex

-A federal judge has dismissed a challenge to a Chinese conglomerate's plans for a $9.4 billion plastics complex in Louisiana because the Army Corps of Engineers is reconsidering its permit
+A federal judge has dismissed a challenge to a Taiwan-based conglomerate's plans for a $9.4 billion plastics complex in Louisiana because the Army Corps of Engineers is reconsidering its permit

-NEW ORLEANS -- A federal judge has dismissed a challenge to a Chinese conglomerate’s plans for a $9.4 billion plastics complex in Louisiana because the Army Corps of Engineers is reconsidering its permit.
+NEW ORLEANS -- A federal judge has dismissed a challenge to a Taiwan-based conglomerate’s plans for a $9.4 billion plastics complex in Louisiana because the Army Corps of Engineers is reconsidering its permit.

 “This is a big win for opponents of Formosa Plastics.
 Our lawsuit forced the Corps to suspend and reevaluate its permit decision for this massive super-polluting petrochemical complex,” Julie Teel Simmonds, attorney for the Center for Biological Diversity, wrote Wednesday.

-Note: This story has been corrected to show the company is based in Taiwan, not China.